KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

 - Originally targeted for operational implementation in early 2026; implementation slipped through pre-operational evaluation.
 - **NWS Service Change Notice 26-48 (May 12, 2026; updated July 6, 2026)** scheduled RRFS and REFS operational implementation for October 6, 2026 at 12 UTC, with retirement of NAM, HREF, SREF, and HiresW (except Guam) on the same day (terminations under companion SCN 26-47).
 Per the SCN, if the implementation date is declared a Critical Weather Day, an Enhanced Caution Event, or other significant weather is occurring or anticipated, implementation moves to 12 UTC on the next eligible weekday.
 The July 6, 2026 update is the second slip, moving the date from August 31, 2026 to October 6, 2026.
 - Pre-implementation parallel data feed expected on NOMADS on or about August 11, 2026.
-- RRFSv2 (based on the MPAS dynamical core) is under development and will drive the next phase of legacy model retirements (HRRR, RAP, NAM 12 km parent).
+- RRFSv2 (based on the MPAS dynamical core) is under development and will drive the next phase of legacy model retirements (HRRR, RAP).

 ---